sybila/boolean-network-sketches/README.md

 bash ./run_all_experiments.sh
 ```

-The scripts should work on any classical Unix-based system, and we have also tested them on Windows Subsystem for Linux (WSL), particularly on Ubuntu-20.04 WSL.
+The scripts should work on any classical Unix-based system, and we have also tested them on Windows Subsystem for Linux (WSL), particularly on the Ubuntu distribution.
-If you have a Unix-based system but have a problem running Bash scripts, you can try the Python version of the encompassing script.
-You will need a Python 3 (we have used Python 3.8 and 3.10).
+If you have a Unix-based system but have a problem running Bash scripts, you can try the Python version of the encompassing script (you will need a Python 3).

 ```
 python3 run_all_experiments.py